 During the Battle of Sodden Hill, Yennefer faced off against her old friend Fringilla Vigo (Mimi Ndiweni), but they were nowhere to be found by the end of the episode.
 The above picture reveals that Yennefer and Fringilla have both been captured by the Elves.
 Seeing as this sequence was directed by Stephen Surjik, who helms the first two episodes of the upcoming season, we expect these events to transpire very early in the season.

 The army of Elves which captures them and will debut in season two, called the Scoia’tael, is led by new and returning characters.
 Fans will remember the Elven King Filavandrel (Tom Canton), who clashed with Geralt in the second episode of season one in the events that inspired “Toss A Coin”.
 Alongside Filavandrel, the army is commanded by the Elven sorceress Francesca (Mecia Simson), one of the most important new characters that season two will introduce.
-They can both be seen in-character in the images below.
+They can both be seen in-character in the image above.

 As in the books, the Elven rebellion will become an important narrative point in the coming seasons.
 We’ve gathered the rest of the images taken by the leaker at the Elven encampment in the gallery below.
 Thanks again to @palaceproud for the amazing pictures!